marcodiiga/marcodiiga.github.io/_posts/2015-07-22-integer-arithmetic-using-bit-operations.markdown

 }
 {% endhighlight %}

+We will now complement this post with other non-strictly bit operation based approaches to build upon the operations we've seen to avoid common library functions.

 Exponentiation
 ==============
 Calculating the *n*-th power of a number can also be efficiently done with a